 With regard to the specific allegation about the Legal Counsel Services RFP, in your response letter, you also provided me with a copy of the Board's Policy Regulation entitled "Purchasing Procedures".
 Under that Policy Regulation, Board approval was not required prior to the issuance of the RFP for legal counsel services.
 This fact was discussed during the January 12, 2016.
 Board member Hicks expressed that, regardless of the policy requirements, he felt the question of whether to issue an RFP for new legal counsel services was of such importance that it should have been brought to the Board first.
 But again, the policy does not require that.
-While the Board was not required to approve the issuance of the RFP, because of the amounts involved in the RFP, the Policy Regulation did require Board approval of any award of the RFP.
+While the Board was not required to approve the issuance of the RFP, because of the RFP.
 That is why approval of the award was put on the agenda for the meeting, and also discussed in executive session, so that the Board could decide whether to approve the award.